Lehmancreations/Sonoff-With-MQTT/README.md

 # Sonoff-With-MQTT
 Sonoff Firmware with MQTT

 This is a simple sketch for sonoff devices that allows MQTT.
-This is based of of https://github.com/SuperHouse/BasicOTARelay but I customized for my needs
+This is based off of https://github.com/SuperHouse/BasicOTARelay but I customized for my needs